Code of Shadows

 Even though the Tenets of Shadow do not follow the same tenets as the tenets of Knighthood, there is still the unspoken rules of traditional knighthood that must be followed.
 Even for those without honor, somehow agree to honor the basic codes.

-A king or lord is expected to supply his warriors with all the necessities he can afford: spear, shield, armour, clothing and food.
+A king or lord is expected to supply his warriors with all the necessities he can afford: spear, shield, armor, clothing and food.

 The possessions carried by a defeated enemy become the property of the victor.